yxyangpa/yxyangpa.github.io/_pages/Links.md

 ---
 {% include base_path %}

-Below I compiled a list of resources that I find helpful or interesting during my PhD training.
+Below is a personal repository of resources that I find helpful or interesting during my PhD training.
 All credits are reserved for the original creators.

 ## Sport management
 * Textbook: [Contemporary Sport Management, 6th Ed](https://www.human-kinetics.co.uk/9781718202993/contemporary-sport-management/)